Many people are looking for a place to belong. We belong together! All it takes is the willingness to make yourself known.

 The Pit Crew is a group of stage hands that set up sound equipment, haul rugs, connect cables to mics, and decorate the worship space.
 No previous experience is necessary, but any experience is welcome.
-Setup time: 8:30am.
-Done by 12:30pm.
+Setup time: 9 am.
+Done by noon.
 Please contact John Kerns.

 Help set up the stage and help people experience worship live in person or online.
 On the job training helps, but experience is necessary.
 We use Mackie Master Fader 4 and a Mackie DL32r to amplify the band for worship.
 If you are interested, please consider signing up for one Sunday a month.
 Contact John Kerns.

 Occasionally we gather for drinks and conversation at Sisters’ Sludge, a local coffee shop and wine bar/tap room.
 We gather around a topic with open questions on theology, life, and culture.
 All are welcome — bring your whole self.
 Show up, put on a name tag, share your lived experience and hear what others have to say.
 Past topics have included:

 What might a “Christian response” to guns be?